 A range of STEM professionals from across the state contributed to the development and implementation of the program to showcase the relevance of wildfires and air quality concerns to our state.
 From environmental educators working with extension forestry to a biomedical researcher studying the impact of wildfire smoke on respiratory health, youth examined this topic from a number of perspectives, with many remarking that they had never really thought about the benefits of prescribed burns.

 “Before attending this academy I didn’t know much about prescribed burns but now I know that they are actually very important for ecosystems,” remarked one participant at the conclusion of the event.

-After learning about air quality impacts of wildfires from Keith Bamberger, an air quality educator with the NC Division of Air Quality who made a live cameo appearance as the Air Avenger, youth learned how prescribed burns can help to prevent wildfires and help to restore forest ecosystems such as the longleaf pine forests of North Carolina.
+After learning about the air quality impacts of wildfires from Keith Bamberger, an air quality educator with the NC Division of Air Quality who made a live cameo appearance as the Air Avenger, youth learned how prescribed burns can help to prevent wildfires and help restore forest ecosystems such as the longleaf pine forests of North Carolina.

 A highlight of the event was a live prescribed burn demonstration at the NCMNS Prairie Ridge Ecostation led by Erin Apple, NC Certified Environmental Educator, Coordinator of Youth Programs at the NCMNS and a part of the YES-Resilience Project Team.
 Erin is certified to conduct prescribed burns in NC and appreciated having the opportunity to educate youth about prescribed burns as a strategy to promote resilience to wildfire and protect human health.